 - Customize text codes and responses in order to collect donations.
 Send your donors a customized link to your donation page via text message where they can give directly to your cause.

-- Pair it with your online campaigns.
+- Pair text messages with your online campaigns.
 If you’re hosting a virtual campaign, consider incorporating your text messaging platform to make giving convenient.

 - Boost peer-to-peer fundraising participation.
 Easily instruct your constituents to create their own online fundraising pages.
 Through text messaging, send them directly to the sign-up page to create a seamless experience.

 Text messaging is a fantastic way to communicate with donors, and when used effectively, it can maximize your online fundraising dollars.
-Get creative, and the sky’s the limit!
+The sky’s the limit!